quincycheng/cem-jenkins-lib/README.md

    - Passing `org` and `accessKey` as parameters to the steps

 ## Steps
-Below are the step avaliable in this shared library and sample code snippets.
+Below are the step avaliable in this shared library and their corresponding sample code snippets.
+All steps will return results as JSON objects.
+Please refer to the [official CyberArk CEM API doc](https://docs.cyberark.com/Product-Doc/OnlineHelp/CEM/Latest/en/Content/HomeTilesLPs/LP-Tile6.htm) for parameters & expected results

 ### Get Accounts
 ```
 def result = cemGetAccounts()